Min-max theorem

 In linear algebra and functional analysis, the min-max theorem, or variational theorem, or Courant-Fischer-Weyl min-max principle, is a result that gives a variational characterization of eigenvalues of compact Hermitian operators on Hilbert spaces.
 It can be viewed as the starting point of many results of similar nature.

 This article first discusses the finite-dimensional case and its applications before considering compact operators on infinite-dimensional Hilbert spaces.

-We will see that for compact operators, the proof of the main theorem uses essentially the same idea from the finite-dimensional argument.
+For compact operators, the proof of the main theorem uses essentially the same idea from the finite-dimensional argument.

 In the case that the operator is non-Hermitian, the theorem provides an equivalent characterization of the associated singular values.

 The min-max theorem can be extended to self-adjoint operators that are bounded below.